-The development of the information technology and the increase of the number of automated processes in modern manufacturing has made it possible not only to perform necessary calculations of material and production planning but also automate these processes.
-The more advanced MPR software nowadays can even make the changes to the amount of the material purchased automatically, automatically calculating the demand.
+The development of information technology and the increase in the number of automated processes in modern manufacturing has made it possible not only to perform necessary calculations of material and production planning but also automate these processes.
+The more advanced MPR software nowadays can even make the changes to the amount of the material purchased, automatically calculating the demand.

 According to research conducted by our firm, about 50% of small manufacturers use manual methods, like Excel spreadsheets or even paper and pencil, for material requirements planning.
 Below is the list of what companies lose out on by not using the automated MRP software solutions:

 Speed – the planning of materials and components needed for manufacturing is made much faster than using a simple Excel spreadsheet, for example.
 While Excel is OK for a one-man shop where a person is responsible for all parts of the business, from material purchase to product distribution, it is not a very versatile tool for bigger companies.
 Getting information from the sales department to the manufacturing and then purchasing takes time and human resources.

 Using specialized MRP software or manufacturing ERP would eliminate the problem of time being wasted on communication between the departments and sending the spreadsheets back and forth.
 By using one interface of the software, people from different departments can access the system simultaneously, make necessary changes and make them more accurately.